TolgaOk/Modular-Baselines/README.md

 > Under Development (In the current version there is no JAX algorithms and network)

-Modular-Baselines is a Reinforcement Learning (RL) library with the objective of providing composable, easy-to-use, general set of components for RL research.
-These components are framework agnostic in the sense that they do not rely on a specific framework (PyTorch, Tensorflow, Jax).
-That said, Modular baselines includes both Pytorch and JAX implementations of some of the algorithms.
-The algorithms are implemented within a single script for readability using the components provided in Modular-Baselines.
-We extensively use duck-typing instead of inheritance to loose the dependency between components and algorithms.
+Welcome to Modular-Baselines, a library designed for Reinforcement Learning (RL) research.
+Our goal is to provide a flexible, easy-to-use set of components that can be combined in various ways to enable experimentation with different RL algorithms.
+Our components are designed to be framework-agnostic, meaning they don't rely on a specific framework like PyTorch, TensorFlow, or Jax.
+However, we do include both PyTorch and Jax implementations of some of the algorithms.

+To keep the codebase easy to read and maintain, we've implemented each algorithm within a single script using the components provided in Modular-Baselines.
+Our approach emphasizes duck-typing instead of inheritance, which helps us minimize the dependency between components and algorithms.

 | Algorithm |  <img src="https://raw.githubusercontent.com/google/jax/main/images/jax_logo_250px.png" width = 64px alt="logo"></img> | <img src="https://pytorch.org/assets/images/pytorch-logo.png" width = 50px  height = 50px alt="logo"></img> |
 |:-----:|:---------:|:---------:|